linroger/FinanceCompendium/II. Economics/International/International Economics/Part 8 - Applications and Policy Issues/Chapter 22 - Topics in International Macroeconomics.md

 John Maynard Keynes, 1938

-ike other fields of economics, international macroeconomics is evolving continually.
+Like other fields of economics, international macroeconomics is evolving continually.
 New empirical analyses are constantly appearing, deepening our understanding, and bringing attention to new phenomena.
 New theoretical models are always being developed, to better explain long-standing puzzles or to confront new ones.
 The fast-changing global economic environment of recent years has pushed forward research faster than ever.

 In the four stand-alone sections of this final chapter, we examine several important topics that have occupied researchers for many years and that remain at the cutting edge.
 In these "mini-chapters" we explore new issues as well as important extensions to the core models presented earlier in the book:

 - We ask whether purchasing power parity really works as a long-run theory of exchange rates.
 Evidence shows that a better theory has to explain why price levels are higher in richer countries.
 We develop such a theory and show how it can be applied to improve exchange rate forecasts.
 - We ask whether uncovered interest parity really works as a short-run theory of exchange rates.
 We show that forex traders often make massive profits (and also losses) and that such profits may be somewhat predictable.
 If arbitrage operates to support uncovered interest parity in an efficient market, such profits ought to be eliminated.
 One explanation might be that there are limits to arbitrage, such as an aversion to the extreme riskiness of profits in the forex market.

-1 Exchange Rates in the Long Run: Deviations from Purchasing Power Parity 2 Exchange Rates in the Short Run: Deviations from Uncovered Interest Parity 3 Debt and Default
+1. Exchange Rates in the Long Run: Deviations from Purchasing Power Parity
+2. Exchange Rates in the Short Run: Deviations from Uncovered Interest Parity
+3. Debt and Default
-4 The Global Macroeconomy and the 2007-2013 Crisis
+4. The Global Macroeconomy and the 2007-2013 Crisis

 We study the problem of defaults by governments on their debt.
 Some of the facts to be explained are why any lenders lend given the risk of default, why borrowers choose to default when they do, and what price they pay for defaulting.
 We develop a model in which adverse economic shocks (low output) make countries more likely to default.
 The bigger such shocks are, the more the countries default, and the less willing lenders are to lend, unless they receive a higher interest rate.
 The model fits various facts: poorer countries have more volatile output, are charged higher interest rates, default more often even at lower levels of debt, and lenders don't make much profit.

 We look at the performance of the global macroeconomy before, during, and after the 2007-2009 Global Financial Crisis and subsequent Great Recession.
 We look to understand some of the causes and consequences of this event using the tools we have developed throughout the book, even as the repercussions of this event continue to unfold.

-# 1 Exchange Rates in the Long Run: Deviations from Purchasing Power Parity
+## 1 Exchange Rates in the Long Run: Deviations from Purchasing Power Parity

 According to the most recent data from the World Bank, in 2012 gross national income per capita in the United States was  \$ 50,120, but by converting incomes using the exchange rate, it was found that gross national income per capita in China was only \$ 5,740, about 11.5% of the U.S. level.
 Were the Chinese really that poor in terms of material living standards?
 No.